MicrosoftLearning/mslearn-fabric/Instructions/Labs/09-real-time-analytics-eventstream.md

 ## Destination EventStream Data

-1. In the Eventstream canvas, click on the **New destination.KQL Database**
+1. In the Eventstream canvas, select on the **New destination.KQL Database**

 ![EventStream destination](./Images/new-kql-destination.png)